 Louis Moreau Gottschalk was born on this date in 1829.
 The son of a London businessman and a Creole mother, Gottschalk is best-remembered as a composer and a virtuoso pianist.
-At the age of 13 he went to Europe to study but was turned down by the Paris Conservatory because of his nationality.
+At age 13 he went to Europe to study but was turned down by the Paris Conservatory because of his nationality.
 He spent most of the rest of his short life in Central America and South America and died in Rio de Janeiro at the age of 40.
 Gottschalk re-used one of his early piano pieces, Bamboula, in his Symphony #1.
 What is the sub-title of his first symphony?

 Answer: Orson Welles.

 Serge Prokofiev was commissioned by the Central Children’s theatre in Moscow to compose a musical symphony for children.
 He wrote the story and the music for Peter and the Wolf in just four days.
 The premiere was on this date in 1936.
 Which character is depicted by the horn section?